Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): Compatibility with TrackDraw?
 - MISSING FEATURE (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
 - BUG (Alban): The saving of TDL file is not perfect (problems with polarity, flags, slopes and altitude)
-- BUG (Alban): The TD 4.5V level crossing is missing in the BB part library
 - BUG (Ghislain): Under Linux the drag and drop of part is not working
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG (Alexander): The standard windows are spawn in the language of the OS, not the one selected in the application.